esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >As someone passionate about designing and developing inclusive sites from the beginning, the add-on culture goes against that philosophy.
 Bolting on a quick fix for the long term rather than architecting something accessible from within is a real shame, especially since feedback from people with disabilities has been that the quick fixes don’t work.
 There are multiple layers to the problem here. - Marcy

+### Lesson 2 - Including Accessibility from the Beginning of the Software Development Cycle

+This lesson revolves around m"Shift left

 ## Useful resources
 TODO: Add more  useful links.
 - [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)